Operational Amplifier Basics

 Open-loop Frequency Response Curve

 From this frequency response curve we can see that the product of the gain against frequency is constant at any point along the curve.
 Also that the unity gain (0dB) frequency also determines the gain of the amplifier at any point along the curve.
 This constant is generally known as the Gain Bandwidth Product or GBP.
 Therefore:

-Therefore, GBP = Gain x Bandwidth or A x BW.
+GBP = Gain x Bandwidth or A x BW.

-GBP = 100,000Hz x 10 = 1,000,000.
+GBP = A x BW = 10 x 100,000Hz = 1,000,000.

-Similarly, a gain at 1kHz = 60dB or 1000, therefore the
+Similarly, the operational amplifiers gain at 1kHz = 60dB or 1000, therefore the GBP is given as:

-GBP = 1,000 x 1,000 = 1,000,000.
+GBP = A x BW = 1,000 x 1,000Hz = 1,000,000.
 The same!.

 and in Decibels or (dB) is given as: